 Alternatively, you can heat in the microwave for 10 to 15 seconds at a time, until cocoa butter is melted.

 Either way, you don’t want your oils to get scalding hot.
 Just warm enough for the cocoa butter to fully melt.

-STEP 4: Pour your melted oils into the sugar mixture and stir really well until the oils have completely coated the sugar/coffee bean mixture.
+Pour the melted oils into the sugar mixture and stir well.
+You want the oils to completely coat the sugar/coffee bean mixture.

 Pour your sugar scrub into a wide mouth jar or container (this recipe fits in a pint sized mason jar).

 Set aside to cool completely; don’t put the lid on the container until your scrub has completely cooled down.
 This will take a few hours.